-The Symphony's participation in these plans for the annual period ended June 30, 2014, is outlined in the table below.
+The Symphony's participation in these plans for the annual period ended June 30, 2015, is outlined in the table below.
 The "EIN/Pension Plan Number" column provides the Employee Identification Number (EIN) and the three-digit plan number, if applicable.
-Unless otherwise noted, the most recent Pension Protection Act (PPA) zone status available in 2014 and 2013 is for the plan's year end at March 31, 2014 and 2013, respectively.
+Unless otherwise noted, the most recent Pension Protection Act (PPA) zone status available in 2015 and 2014 is for the plan's year end at March 31, 2014 and 2013, respectively.
 The zone status is based on information the Symphony received from the plan and is certified by the plan's actuary.
 Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded.
 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.
-The last column lists the expiration date(s) of the collective-bargaining agreement(s) to which the plans are subject.
-Finally, the number of employees covered by the Symphony's multiemployer plans decreased by 5 percent from 2014 and 2013, affecting the period-to-period comparability of the contributions for years 2014 and 2013.
-The significant reduction in covered employees corresponded to a reduction in overall business.
-There have been no significant changes that affect the comparability of 2014 and 2013 contributions.
+The last column lists the expiration date(s) of the collectivebargaining agreement(s) to which the plans are subject.
+Finally, the number of employees covered by the Symphony's multiemployer plans increased by 7 percent from 2015 and 2014, affecting the periodto-period comparability of the contributions for years 2015 and 2014.
+The increase is predominantly due to payments made for musicians no longer employed by the Symphony for previous recording sessions.
+The number of employees covered by the Symphony's multiemployer plans decreased by 5% from 2014 and 2013, affecting the period-to-period comparability of the contributions for years 2014 and 2013.
+The reduction in covered employees correspond to a reduction in overall business.

-Pension Fund EIN/ Pension Plan Number otection Act Status FIP/RP Status Pending/ Contr ibutions of Co Surcharge Expiration Date of Collective- Bargaining I fall Nulliber 2014 2013 Implemented 2014 2013 2012 Imposed Agreement American Federation of Musicians Employer Pension Fund 51-6120204 Red Red Implemented \$ 264,737 \$ 242,794 \$ 244,760 Yes 6/30/2017 International Alliance of Theatrical Stage Employees Local 31 Retirement Trust 44-0459340 N/A N/A N/A \$ 18,212 \$ 14,128 \$ 16,602 N/A 7/31/2017
+Pension Fund EIN/Pension Plan Number Zone Status Pending/ Contri butions of Co Surcharge Expiration Date of Collective- Bargaining T Iun I (unioci 2015 2014 Implemented 2015 2014 2013 Imposed Agreement American Federation of Musicians Employer Pension Fund 51-6120204 Red Red Implemented \$ 315,117 \$ 264,737 \$ 242,794 Yes 6/30/2017 International Alliance of Theatrical Stage Employees Local 31 Retirement Trust 44-0459340 N/A N/A N/A \$ 17,358 \$ 18,212 \$ 14,128 N/A 7/31/2017